-The statement of net position presents the financial position of the Port at the close of calendar year 2013.
+The statement of net position presents the financial position of the Port at the close of calendar year 2014.
 The statement includes all Port assets and liabilities.
 Net position serves as an indicator of the Port's financial position.
-For details refer to the statement of net position and note 3 and note 11 in the notes to the financial statements.
-A summarized comparison of the Port's assets, liabilities, and net position at December 31, 2013 and 2012, follows:
+For details refer to the statement of net position and note 3 in the notes to the financial statements.
+A summarized comparison of the Port's assets, liabilities, and net position at December 31, 2014 and 2013, follows: